HewlettPackard/cmf/docs/cmf_server/cmf-server.md

 1. Install [Docker Engine](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) with [non root user](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) privileges.
 2. Install [Docker Compose Plugin](https://docs.docker.com/compose/install/linux/).
 > In earlier versions of docker compose, `docker compose` was independent of docker.
 Hence, `docker-compose` was command.
 However, after introduction of Docker Compose Desktop V2, compose command become part of docker engine.
 The recommended way to install docker compose is installing a docker compose plugin on docker engine.
 For more information - [Docker Compose Reference](https://docs.docker.com/compose/reference/).
+3. **Docker Proxy Settings** are needed for some of the server packages.
+Refer to the official Docker documentation for comprehensive instructions: [Configure the Docker Client for Proxy](https://docs.docker.com/network/proxy/#configure-the-docker-client).

 ## Using `docker compose` file
 > This is the recommended way as docker compose starts both ui-server and cmf-server in one go.